CaldasGSM/zson/readme.md

 And the bytes for that int are guaranteed by the digits placed in the JSON text, and we can check the worst case cenarios to be sure.

-- `9` 1 byte special case in witch we use `JsonMarkerDigit`
+- `9`     1 byte  - special case in witch we use `JsonMarkerDigit`
-- `99` 2 bytes - use one to mark a 8bit int, second holds values from  -128 to 127
+- `99`    2 bytes - 1 byte "marker" to signal a 8bit int,  1 byte to store values from  -128 to 127
-- `999` 3 bytes - use one to mark a 16bit int, second holds values from  -32768 to 32767
+- `999`   3 bytes - 1 byte "marker" to signal a 16bit int, 2 bytes to store values from  -32768 to 32767
-- `9999` 4 bytes - use one to mark a 16bit int, second holds values from  -32768 to 32767
+- `9999`  4 bytes - 1 byte "marker" to signal a 16bit int, 2 bytes to store values from  -32768 to 32767
-- `99999` 5 bytes - use one to mark a 32bit int, second holds values from  -2147483648 to 2147483647
+- `99999` 5 bytes - 1 byte "marker" to signal a 32bit int, 4 bytes to store values from  -2147483648 to 2147483647
 - and so on...

 And if at any of these we add a `-` minus sign, we get even more space.

-Finally the combination of the last 3 bits of our marker gives us 8 combinations, that are just enough to define the markers we need for our other types of values.
+Finally the combination of the last 3 bits of our marker, gives us 8 combinations that are just enough to define the markers we need for our other types of values.

 >The all 0 combination was left unused on purpose, so mistakes are not made with the termination of string, or with the passed buffer.
-A 0 encountered will always mean error
+A 0 encountered will always mean error.

 #### Final thoughts